 On the other hand, I’m sure the A.A.
 Liman’s admirers strongly believe he’s the man of the moment, with a modern touch, who might bring that desirable change they feel Bobboji is old to provide, or that he represents a sort of a reverse to the status quo.
 No doubt, A. A. Liman seems to be holding the flag of a new face of hope.

-The choice here presents itself, to me and apparently to the people of my local government, as a choice between confidence and hope – Bobboji epitomises a confidence for what we’ve known to be true and Liman signals a hope for a better tomorrow.
+The choice here presents itself, to me and apparently to the people of my local government, as a choice between confidence and hope – Bobboji epitomises confidence for what we’ve known to be true, and Liman signals hope for a better tomorrow.
 None of the two candidates, as far as I’m concerned, causes a serious uncertainty being in the driver’s seat of the local government.